doctrine/DoctrineModule/docs/hydrator.md

 }
 ```

-And the BlogPost entity, with a OneToOne association:
+And the BlogPost entity, with a ManyToOne association:

 ```php